First-Order-RoboCup-SSL/Utama-Core/team_controller/README.md

   - **Methods**:
     - `get_robots_pos(is_yellow: bool) -> List[Robot]`: Retrieves the current position data for robots on the specified team.
 If `is_yellow` is `True`, it retrieves data for the yellow team; otherwise, it retrieves data for the blue team.
     - `get_ball_pos() -> Ball`: Retrieves the current position data for the ball.
-    - `get_game_data() -> None`: Continuously receives vision data packets and updates the internal data structures for the game state.
+    - `pull_game_data() -> None`: Continuously receives vision data packets and updates the internal data structures for the game state.
 This method runs indefinitely and should typically be started in a separate thread.

 ## Utils